-Herpes zoster ophthalmicus usually presents with rash that affects the eyelid and surrounding areas of the eye.
+Herpes zoster ophthalmicus usually presents with a rash that affects the eyelid and the skin surrounding the eye.
 A small number of people also develop conjunctivitis, keratitis (inflammation of the cornea), uveitis (inflammation of the middle part of the eye), and ocular cranial-nerve palsies (paralysis).
 Long-term consequences of these effects include persistent eye inflammation, loss of vision, and debilitating pain.

 Shingles can also cause hearing loss if it affects the ear or Bell's palsy if it affects a facial nerve.
 Shingles rashes can also become infected with bacteria and require antibiotics.
 Keep fingernails short and cover the rash to lessen the risk of scratching.